-About the Letter of Inquiry
+Most Popular Questions: Letter of Inquiry

 It is fine for you to participate in both projects as long as you are not the “lead artist” for more than one of them.
 However, the Fund tries to support a range of projects and artists; the two projects will be competing against each other; and in a “close call” it might influence a decision.

 You don’t need to have the site confirmed though you should identify some options that seem plausible.